-- A bachelor's degree from an accredited institution with a major in communication disorders, speech-language pathology, speech and hearing sciences, etc., or
+- A bachelor's degree from an accredited institution with a major in communication sciences and disorders (CSD), speech-language pathology, speech, language and hearing sciences, etc., or

 - A bachelor's degree from an accredited institution in a discipline other than Speech-Language Pathology.
-The applicant must have at least 30 semester (or 45 quarter) units of coursework in speech-language pathology/communication disorders as a matriculated student in an undergraduate program or master’s preparatory (post-baccalaureate) program from a university with accreditation from the American Speech-Language-Hearing Association (ASHA) before enrollment in the graduate program.
+The applicant must have at least 30 semester units (or 45 quarter units) of coursework in speech-language pathology/communication sciences and disorders before enrollment in the graduate program.

 I have a bachelor’s degree in another major (e.g., psychology, linguistics, etc.), so I do not have the prerequisite courses.
 How can I become eligible to apply?

-You could consider completing these required academic leveling (prerequisites) courses through a post-baccalaureate program in speech-language pathology.
+You could consider completing the required academic leveling (prerequisites) courses through a post-baccalaureate program in speech-language pathology.
 We no longer offer such a post-baccalaureate program here at the CSULB.
 We cannot recommend a specific program for you.
-However, it is strongly recommended that the university you wish to complete post-baccalaureate work is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) of the American Speech-Language-Hearing Association.

 Does CSULB have a post-baccalaureate program in speech-language pathology?